mattermost/mattermost-load-test-ng/docs/config/deployer.md

 The name of the existing cluster to attach to.
 If this is set, then the `DBDumpURI` does not have any effect.
 This string should be a restored AWS Aurora backup cluster.

+### DBName

+*string*

+The name of the database.
+This is meant to be used in conjunction with `ClusterIdentifier`, and its value should be the name of the database in such cluster.

+However, it can be used by itself to hardcode the name of the database that will otherwise be created.
+If `DBName` is not specified, and a brand new database is created for the deployment, its name will equal `${ClusterName}db`.

 ### DBParameters

 *[]DBParameter*